Conjunctivitis (Pink Eye) During Pregnancy

 Common Symptoms of Pink Eye

-Common symptoms of a pink eye during pregnancy are-
+Common symptoms of pink eye during pregnancy are (1):

-- Redness accompanied by watery or yellow discharge
+- Redness accompanied by a watery or yellow discharge

 - Increased sensitivity to bright lights

 Your doctor will examine your eyes to determine the type of conjunctivitis and prescribe appropriate antibiotics.
-The physician only should recommend prescription antibiotics in case of bacterial conjunctivitis while pregnant since some antibiotics may harm the fetus which is why you must let your doctor know that you are pregnant.
+The physician only should recommend prescription antibiotics in case of bacterial conjunctivitis while pregnant since some antibiotics may harm the foetus.
+Hence, you must let your doctor know that you are pregnant.
 This also applies if you’re trying to conceive.
 Viral conjunctivitis does not require antibiotic treatment.
 Since antibiotics are avoided during pregnancy, in a 2021 study, it was found that topical ophthalmic antibiotics dispensed during the first trimester for bacterial conjunctivitis hordeola, chalazia, or blepharitis were not significantly associated with adverse neonatal outcomes.

 1. Warm Compress